bp2008/WebProxy/README.md

 ## Installation
 Installation is simple but different between Windows and Linux.
-Just follow the appropriate instructions for your platform below and make sure any TCP ports you want to use for incoming traffic are not blocked by any firewalls.
+Just follow the appropriate instructions for your platform below and make sure any TCP ports you want to use for incoming traffic are allowed by any applicable firewalls and routers.